 The Microbiology Master of Science Program is a traditional master's program in which students focus on coursework and producing original research with a faculty mentor.
 For coursework, students, in consultation with a faculty committee, choose classes from a list of 28 courses.
 For the original research, students work with a faculty mentor in any aspect of microbiology, including environmental microbiology, microbial ecology, food and industrial, bacterial physiology, genetics, immunology, infectious disease microbiology and more.

-- Admission to the graduate Microbiology Program requires a minimum course of one introductory microbiology course (MIC 230 Fundamentals of Microbiology or equivalent).
+- A minimum course of one introductory microbiology course (MIC 230 Fundamentals of Microbiology or equivalent).
 Students lacking an introductory microbiology course may be conditionally admitted contingent on remediation of this prerequisite.
 Remediated prerequisite courses do not count toward the M.S. degree.
 Additional courses in microbiology and a strong chemistry background, including biochemistry, are highly recommended.

 - An overall undergraduate grade point average of at least 2.85 on a 4.00 scale, an average of at least 3.00 in the last half of all undergraduate work, or an average of at least 3.00 for no less than 12 semester credits of graduate study at another accredited graduate school.
 Some programs have higher grade point average admission requirements.